DiveGearAdvice.comUpdated June 2026

 Tri-laminate shells ($1,500-2,500) are the most versatile option.
 Lightweight, quick-drying, and paired with separate thermal undergarments that you adjust by season.
 Most PNW divers choose this route.

-Crushed neoprene ($2,000-3,000) offers slightly better thermal insulation from the suit itself but is heavier and takes longer to dry.
+Crushed neoprene ($2,000-3,000) has slightly better thermal insulation from the suit itself but is heavier and takes longer to dry.
 Popular with divers who do not want to fuss with undergarment selection.

 Undergarments are the thermal engine of a drysuit system.
 Budget $150-400 for quality undergarments.
 A mid-weight fleece works for summer.
 A heavy-weight insulated undersuit handles winter.
 Having both allows you to dive comfortably in any PNW season.